It’s a very clever brush, but you don’t necessarily need these features

 You cannot connect the Genius X travel case to a USB socket or power adapter and charge the brush inside the case.

-The USB port allows you to connect up a USB device, such as your smartphone and charge that at the same time as your toothbrush, providing you have the Oral-B power adapter connected to the travel case.
+The USB port allows you to connect up a USB device, such as your smartphone and charge that at the same time as your toothbrush, providing you have the Oral-B power cord connected to the travel case.

 The USB socket on the case is for passthrough power only.